influxdata/docs-v2/content/influxdb/v2.0/reference/glossary.md

 ### shard group

-Shard groups are logical containers for shards organized by [bucket](#bucket).
+Shard groups are logical containers for shards and contain all shards with data for a specified interval known as the [shard group duration](#shard-group-duration).
 Every bucket that contains data has at least one shard group.
-A shard group contains all shards with data for the time interval covered by the shard group.
-The interval spanned by each shard group is the [shard group duration](#shard-group-duration).

 For more information, see [Shards and shard groups (OSS)](/influxdb/%762.0/reference/internals/shards/).